Azure/terraform-azure-avm-utl-ephemeral-credential/examples/retrievable_password_rotating/README.md

 <!-- BEGIN_TF_DOCS -->
-# Non-retrievable password without rotation example
+# Non-retrievable password with rotation example

-This deploys a non-retrievable ephemeral password without TTL.
-Each time you read the password, it will be regenerated, and the`value_wo_version` will only increase when password generation settings has been changed.
+This deploys a non-retrievable ephemeral password with a 1 hour TTL.

+Changing time-rotation or password generation settings will cause regeneration of the value\_wo\_version, which leads to an update of the downstream resources.

 ```hcl
 terraform {